richemslie/galvanise_zero/readme.md

  * Hex 13x13
  * Hex 11x11
  * Amazons 10x10
+ * Amazons Cross
+ * Connect 6

-Breakthrough and Reversi have retired from any further competitions on LG.
+Reversi games have retired from any further competitions on LG.
 It is still possible to play these games via an invite.